joshua678/Double-pendulum/README.md

 # Double-pendulum
-this is a multithreaded double pendulum simulation that can easily run thousands of double pendulums at high framerates
+There are no GUI controls, if you want more pendulums or a higher simulation iteration count ect then you can easily modify the code